 So, if you’re looking for my portfolio, fantastic.
 If you got here by Googling “moving to Italy” or “how to use an Italian toilet,” benvenuti.
 You’ll find answers to those and other mysteries in my blog.
 (Bonus: you’ll learn how touse a bidet and pee at the top of Vesuvius while you’re at it!)

 Inwardly, I’m Beth Clark the unicorn-Vulcan hybrid with an untamed sense of wonder fueled by a propensity for adventure and relentless optimism.
 It’s what springs me out of bed most mornings.
 I also have a twisted sense of humor, vivid imagination, mad Scrabble skills, and a pink Fender Stratocaster that I may even learn how to play one day.

 WHAT I DO ON THE OUTSIDE

-Outwardly, I’m Beth Clark the Writer and Content Strategist with a life science, e-commerce, and financial marketing background and graphic design roots.
-I love finding the magic words that send SEO, CX, and UX on a play date, waving my wand, then analyzing the metrics.
+Outwardly, I’m Beth Clark the content writer with graphic design roots.
+I love finding the magic words that send UX, SEO, and CX on a play date, waving my wand, then analyzing the metrics.
 And since organizing is my forte, I slay digital and analog chaos.